Last Updated on April 11, 2022 by Grow with Bovees

 Scotts Turf Builder

-Turf Builder is a general fertilizer that comes in many season-specific varieties.
+This product is a general fertilizer that comes in many season-specific varieties.
 The all-season product has a 32-0-4 NPK content, which means it includes 32 percent nitrogen, less than 1 percent phosphorus and 4 percent potassium.
-This combination helps your lawn grow fast and strengthens the cell walls.
+This combination helps your lawn grow fast by increasing the germination rate, and strengthens the cell walls.

 4-Step Program from Scotts